 There are several ways of paying your tuition fee.
 The methods available to you are determined by your situation and your study programme.

 Digital direct debit authorisation

-When (re)registering as a student of Leiden University on a government subsidised study programme you can pay your tuition fee by way of digital direct debit under certain conditions.
+When (re)registering as a student of Leiden University you can pay your tuition fee by way of digital direct debit under certain conditions.
 These are that you are a national of a country in the European Economic Area (EEA), Suriname or Switzerland, or are classed as having the equivalent of Dutch citizenship; and that your bank account is in a SEPA country.

 The EEA consists of: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom